sudo-project/sudo/docs/TROUBLESHOOTING.md

 > `make`.
 If that fixes the problem then your operating system
 > does not properly support position independent executables.
 > Please send a message to sudo@sudo.ws with system details such
-> as the Linux distro, kernel version and CPU architecture.
+> as the Linux distro, kernel version, and CPU architecture.

 #### When I run configure I get the following error: